-Q:How do I find out the status of my prescription order?
+Q:How do I find out the status of my mail service prescription order?

-A:You can check order status for your prescription by simply visiting My Prescriptions History and Order Status .
-You can also check by calling toll-free at 1-800-213-0879 (you’ll need the ID number from your Prescription Benefit card, and either the prescription number or confirmation number).
+A:You can check the status of your order online .
+You can also check by calling toll-free at 1-800-213-0879 (you’ll need the member ID number from your prescription benefit card, and either the prescription number or order confirmation number).
 Either service is available 24 hours a day, seven days a week.